d12frosted/elpa-mirror/gnu/denote-readme.txt

   Function `denote-directory-files'
         Return list of absolute file paths in variable `denote-directory'.
 Files only need to have an identifier.
 The return value may thus include file types that are not implied by `denote-file-type'.
-To limit the return value to text files, use the function `denote-directory-text-only-files'.
-Remember that
+Remember that the variable
-        the `denote-directory' accepts a directory-local value
-        ([Maintain separate directories for notes]).
+        `denote-directory' accepts a dir-local value, as explained in its doc string ([Maintain separate directories for notes]).
+With optional `FILES-MATCHING-REGEXP', restrict files to those

-  Function `denote-directory-text-only-files'
-        Return list of text files in variable `denote-directory'.
-        Filter `denote-directory-files' using `denote-file-is-note-p'.
+        matching the given regular expression.
+With optional `OMIT-CURRENT' as a non-nil value, do not include the current Denote file in the returned list.
+With optional `TEXT-ONLY' as a non-nil value, limit the results to text files that satisfy `denote-file-is-note-p'.

   Function `denote-directory-subdirectories'
         Return list of subdirectories in variable